megancoyle/coding-cheatsheets/python/python-cheat-sheet.md

 Decorators are special functions that return other functions and are used to modify the way that a function works - they're often used as accessor functions.

 ## Dictionaries
 A dictionary is a set of key value pairs.
-All keys in a dictionariy must be unique.
+All keys in a dictionary must be unique.

 A dictionary can be created two different ways: